joch182/joch182.github.io/_posts/2022-08-15-how-coordinates-impact-price-prediction-in-real-state.markdown

 ## Model Training

-In order to apply different hiperparameters for all the regression (since we are predicting a price, the model training must be a regression)functions selected, we have prepared different functions for each model with several parameters.
+In order to apply different hiperparameters for all the regressions (since we are predicting a price, the model training must be a regression) functions selected, we have prepared different functions for each model with several parameters.

 The best parameters for each model will be selected and the results along with the configuration will be appended to a dataframe to compare the results.